Contact us

 Cocaine addiction refers to the chronic and compulsive use of cocaine, a powerful stimulant drug that affects the central nervous system.
 Cocaine increases levels of dopamine in the brain circuits, leading to euphoric sensations and high energy levels, making it highly addictive.

 The symptoms of cocaine addiction include intense cravings for the drug, irritability, paranoia, restlessness, and symptoms of withdrawal like fatigue and depression when not using.
-Physical symptoms can include nasal congestion and damage from snorting, irregular heart rate, and extreme weight loss.
+Physical symptoms include nasal congestion and damage from snorting, irregular heart rate, and extreme weight loss.

-The addiction is often driven by the drug’s ability to produce intense euphoric effects and a significant increase in energy.
-Genetic factors, environmental conditions, and psychological issues such as the need for enhanced performance or coping with stress are contributing factors.
 Peer pressure is also a leading cause of cocaine addiction.
 According to the CDC report (2018), cocaine use in teens was highest in individuals ages 16-17 at 3.6 %.
-Possible risk factors include peer pressure and other life stresses that may initially influence use in this age group.
+Possible risk factors include peer pressure and other life stresses that initially influence use in this age group.

 Treating cocaine addiction typically involves behavioral interventions, such as cognitive-behavioral therapy, which helps individuals to develop coping strategies to avoid the drug and change their thought patterns relating to substance use.
 There are currently no FDA-approved medications to treat cocaine addiction, so treatment focuses heavily on psychotherapy and support groups.